 With one foot in the world of land trusts, and another in the community that produces and sells food, PCC Farmland Trust has taken inspiration and lessons from both.
 The Trust has learned from the land trust community to be a capable farmland conservation organization, using the tools of that trade: conservation easements, land procurement, perpetual stewardship, habitat restoration, and public access.
-From the sustainable, organic food producers and their allies, we’ve learned about organic standards, farmland leases, farm business development, direct marketing, crop selection and marketing methods.
+From the sustainable food producers and their allies, we’ve learned about organic standards, farmland leases, farm business development, direct marketing, crop selection and marketing methods.

 The tools from the land trust community come with best practice standards derived from years of experience, and from thousands of conservation projects managed by hundreds of land trusts across North America.
 The Land Trust Alliance–of which we are a member–provides training and assistance.
 Our colleague organizations here in Washington generously advise one another and hold networking and training camps so that our newer staff and volunteers have opportunities to learn the technical aspects of conservation easements and easement defense, and so that seasoned land trust professionals can stay up to date on new trends in our field.
 In short, PCC Farmland Trust’s footing in the land trust community is very solid, and is our mainstay.

-The second main source of PCC Farmland Trust’s guidance comes from the organic, sustainable food community.
+The second main source of PCC Farmland Trust’s guidance comes from the sustainable food community.
 Here we find much of our inspiration, and where we establish our missionary zeal.
 But this is also less certain footing, in part because the food community is still so evolutionary and expansive.
 Ideas are percolating; new problems and new solutions are being described and implemented at a dizzying speed.
 And like the rest of the changing food world, this particular arena has many, many actors without much of a formalized system.
 We are doing our best to hold on to a flying carpet, and happy to be a part of the great collaboration under way!

 Conservation easements essentially remove development opportunity from precious land–forever.
 When this unique methodology is successfully applied to working land, particularly farmland that is threatened by residential or commercial build-out, the agricultural conservation easement also serves as a way to limit the escalating price of the land, which can put it out of reach for farmers.
-Without long-term access to good and affordable farmland, all farmers (but particularly soil-investing organic farmers) cannot produce our food.
+Without long-term access to good and affordable farmland, all farmers (but particularly soil-invested farmers) cannot produce our food.
 Conservation easements can remove as much as 60% of the pre-easement price of land.

 For the Farmland Trust, the appraised value of the conservation easement sets the target for our fundraising–ideally we want to own the conservation easement and become the steward of it, forever.
 With an agricultural conservation easement in place, the next land owner or tenant will need to be a farmer.
 With the Trust’s unique version of a conservation easement, future land owners/users must also be a farmer who grows food or forage, and produces with certified organic and sustainable practices.